-All students in the program will attend South by Southwest Film and Interactive Festival (SXSW) in the first year of the program (March), and Sundance Film Festival in the second year of the program (January).
+All students in the program will attend South by Southwest Film and Interactive Festival (SXSW) in the first year of the program (March).
 The MEIM program will pay for accommodations and festival tickets/badges.
 Students are responsible for all ground and air transportation, meals, and other incidentals.
 Some students may have the opportunity to attend Cannes International Festival (Cannes) in France (May, year one).
 All charges related to Cannes are the responsibility of the student.